1. What Is Spotfire?

-- Queues are used in point to point communication mode where as Topics are used in Publish Subscribe communications.
+- Queues are used in point to point communication mode whereas Topics are used in Publish-Subscribe communications.

 - Queues can assure the message deliver even if the reader/receiver is not active.

-- Topics case messages cannot be sent if consumer is not active. but we can assurance by making them as durable.
+- Topics case messages cannot be sent if the consumer is not active. but we can assurance by making them as durable.

 29. What is the use of bridges in ems?

-Using bridge concept in EMS we can send messages between applications to applications without changing the application code.
-We can simply using the same application logic with defined topics and queues.
+Answer: Using bridge concept in EMS we can send messages between applications to applications without changing the application code.
+We can simply use the same application logic with defined topics and queues.
 Here we simply bridge the desired topics to queues or queue to queue or topic to topic vice versa.

 If u wants to send message between different messaging destinations within the EMS serve then go for bridge and its unidirectional